LunaticMaestro/Content-Based-Book-Recommender/README.md

 ![image](.resources/preview.png)

+## Foreword

+- All images are my actual work please source powerpoint of them in `.resources` folder of this repo.

+- Code is documentation is as per [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html)

+- ALL files Paths are at set as CONST in beginning of each script, to make it easier while using the paths while inferencing & evaluation; hence not passing as CLI arguments

+- prefix `z_` in filenames is just to avoid confusion (to human) of which is prebuilt module and which is custom during import.

 ## Table of Content

-> All images are my actual work please source powerpoint of them in `.resources` folder of this repo.
+>

 - [Running Inference Locally](#libraries-execution)
 - [10,000 feet Approach overview](#approach)